-The sweet fruit divided into 5 to 8 segments, with some of them containing a seed.
-It is delicate in texture to the extent it melts in your mouth.
+The sweet fruit is divided into 5 to 8 segments, with some of them containing a seed.
+Mangosteen fruit always has some surprising sections with no seed at all, but most sections in the fruit have a very large seed.
+It’s slightly bitter too, thankfully surrounded by sweet, heavenly fruit.
+It is delicate in texture to the extent that it melts in your mouth.
 Keep in mind, though, that mangosteen juice may leave marks on clothes that are not easily removed.

 Thailand owns the largest plantations of purple mangosteen and is considered to be its most significant producer in the world.
 The fruit also grows in Malaysia and Indonesia.
 The peak season for mangosteen lasts from May to August.